KovachTechnologies/RetailClustering/README.md

 Research code exploring whether **cross-modal fusion** (text + image embeddings mapped into a shared, jointly-aligned space) produces better product representations than single-modality embeddings or naive concatenation.
-This was built as a proof-of-concept for a larger customer identity resolution (IDR) initiative — the same fusion principle is expected to apply to linking customer records across name, address, and image signals.
+This was built as a proof-of-concept with the extent on expanding for retail applications.

 ## Pipeline overview